PaddlePaddle/Paddle/SECURITY.md

 ### Running untrusted models

 Always load and execute untrusted models inside a sandbox and be sure to know the security impacts.
 There are several ways in which a model could become untrusted.
-PaddlePaddle has enough features to impact on the system. (e.g. `pickle.load` malformed models to achieve arbitrary code execution).
+PaddlePaddle has enough features to impact on the system. (e.g. `paddle.load` uses [pickle](https://docs.python.org/3/library/pickle.html) implicitly, which may cause malformed models to achieve arbitrary code execution).
 So we recommend when using the untrusted models, you need to carefully audit it and run PaddlePaddle inside a sandbox.

 ## PaddlePaddle Code Security